Coleridge-Initiative/RCDatasets/README.md

 * unify naming conventioins
 * is 'program data' a dataset? revisit after november workshop

-### additions to test.py
+### Additions to test.py
 * add check for commas within entries

-### enrich `datasets.json` with additional metadata.
+### Enrich `datasets.json` with additional metadata

 The datasets enumerated in `datasets.json` may have additional metadata, which would be given to us by the data provider or client using the dataset.

 These fields might include (but not limited to):
 * `keywords` and `categories` - list of terms associated with the dataset